GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-05_environment_setup.md

-Setting up a working or project environment requires the definition of different folder pathes and the loading of necessary R packages and additional functions.
+Setting up a working or project environment requires the definition of different folder paths and the loading of necessary R packages and additional functions.
 If additional software like GIS should also be accessible, respective binaries and software environments must be linked, too.

 For setting up a project environment, one can use a set-up script and the envimaR and link2GI packages.